aminnairi/arachnide/README.md

-`@arachnide/html` | Utility functions for working with elements of the DOM Web API in Arachnide `@arachnide/svg` | Utility functions for working with elements of the SVG Web API in Arachnide `@arachnide/mathml` | Utility functions for working with elements of the MathML Web API in Arachnide
+`@arachnide/html` | Utility functions for working with elements of the DOM Web API in Arachnide `@arachnide/svg` | Utility functions for working with elements of the SVG Web API in Arachnide `@arachnide/mathml` | Utility functions for working with elements of the MathML Web API in Arachnide `@arachnide/translate` | Utility functions for working with translations in Arachnide `@arachnide/silk` | Utility functions for working with styled elements in Arachnide

 ## Features